dmidk/danradocs/README.md

 ## Getting Started

-To get started with the DANRA book, you can clone the repository and install the required dependencies.
+To get started with the DANRA book, either visit the documentation at https://dmidk.github.io/danradocs/ or clone the repository and install the required dependencies to run the notebooks locally.
 We recommend using PDM to create a virtual environment to manage the dependencies.

 ```bash